-Note: The topology map can be viewed only on Google or Firefox browsers.
+Note: Topology map can be viewed only on Google or Firefox browsers.

 Web Configuration of Topology MAP

-When you click the "Topology Map Lock", the screen will appear as below: The green circle on the devices indicates they are working normally.
+When you click the "Topology Map Lock", the screen will appear as shown in the above screenshot.
+The green circle on the devices indicates they are operating normally.